 Access to businesses

-To measure access to stores, restaurants, and other goods and service providers, we obtained data on the number of business establishments by industry by zip-code from the 2016 Census Bureau’s County Business Patterns database.
-We matched zip-codes to census ZCTAs using a crosswalk developed by GeoMapper and then ZCTAs to tracts using a correspondence engine from the Missouri Census Data Center (MABLE).
+To measure access to stores, restaurants, and other goods and service providers, we obtained data on the number of business establishments by industry by ZIP code from the 2016 Census Bureau’s County Business Patterns database.
+We matched ZIP codes to census ZIP code tabulation areas (ZCTAs), using a crosswalk developed by GeoMapper, and then ZCTAs to tracts using a correspondence engine from the Missouri Census Data Center (MABLE).

 We examined all two-digit sectors and found professional business establishments best explained variation in home prices.
 It is unlikely that home owners give much value to proximity to engineering and law firms.
-Likely, the significance of this variable likely comes from the fact professional establishments tend to cluster near neighborhoods with professional workers—for commuting reasons.
+Instead, the significance of this variable likely comes from the fact professional establishments tend to cluster near neighborhoods with professional workers for commuting reasons.

 We also examined three-digit industries in retail, restaurants, and other services.
 We found that the number of food and drinking places (e.g. restaurants and bars), museums, and gas stations were all significant predictors of home value (gas stations have a negative relationship) and reasonably independent of one another.
 Surprisingly, grocery stores and other retail had no consistent relationship with home value.
 Finally, we also tested libraries as another possible amenity, and that proved to be robust, so it was included in the final model.